Natooz/MidiTok/CONTRIBUTING.md

 ### Use a Consistent Coding Style

-We use [black](https://github.com/psf/black) code format for Python in this project.
+We use the [black](https://github.com/psf/black) code format for Python in this project.

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## References